Travelling and holidaying with a carer

 Some of the ways a carer can help you include:

-• Ensuring you have enough medications and other essential medical equipment before you go and that it is taken/ used properly
+- Ensuring you have enough medications and other essential medical equipment before you go and helping you manage your medications

 By having all of the details taken care of, you can focus on what’s important – having fun, making memories and exploring new sights!